Ontario-NAB/NAB-filter/README.md

-# eBird Dataset Filter
+# NAB Dataset Filter
-This small Python script allows you to filter observations from the eBird dataset based on species common name, date, and location.
-It also allows filtering only unconfirmed records if you need to find a record that hasn't been reviewed or accepted.
+This small Python package allows you to filter observations from both the eBird and iNaturalist datasets based on species common name, date, and location.
+It also allows filtering only unconfirmed records from eBird if you need to find a record that hasn't been reviewed or accepted.

-As inputs, the script requires an eBird database file, which can be obtained from eBird, a rules file, which is written by the user, and an output file to which the matching records from the eBird database file are written.
+As inputs, the scripts in the package require either an eBird or iNaturalist database file, which can be obtained from eBird or iNaturalist respectively, a rules file, which is written by the user, and an output file to which the matching records from the eBird/iNaturalist database file are written.

-## Usage
+## Installation
-To install the requirements for this script, run:
+To install this package, run:

     pip3 install .\

+## eBird Filter Usage
-To run the script:
+To run the eBird script:

     python3 .\ebird_filter\filter_ebird_dataset.py -i 'path/to/eBird/database/file' -r 'path/to/rules/file' -o 'path/to/output/file'

 To filter only unaccepted observations, add the -u flag to the command:

     python3 .\ebird_filter\filter_ebird_dataset.py -i 'path/to/eBird/database/file' -r 'path/to/rules/file' -o 'path/to/output/file' -u

+To append the results to the outfile instead of overwriting it, add the -a flag to the command:

+    python3 .\ebird_filter\filter_ebird_dataset.py -i 'path/to/eBird/database/file' -r 'path/to/rules/file' -o 'path/to/output/file' -a

+## iNaturalist Filter Usage
+To run the iNaturalist script:

+    python3 .\ebird_filter\filter_inaturalist.py -i 'path/to/iNat/database/file' -r 'path/to/rules/file' -o 'path/to/output/file'

+To write the entire raw line from the infile to the outfile instead of just a few filtered columns, add the -e flag to the command:

+    python3 .\ebird_filter\filter_inaturalist.py -i 'path/to/iNat/database/file' -r 'path/to/rules/file' -o 'path/to/output/file' -e

+To append the results to the outfile instead of overwriting it, add the -a flag to the command:

+    python3 .\ebird_filter\filter_inaturalist.py -i 'path/to/iNat/database/file' -r 'path/to/rules/file' -o 'path/to/output/file' -a

  ## The Rules File
  This is a comma-separated value file that defines the criteria for filtering records.
 Each line contains four columns: species common name, start month, start day, end month, end day, and location.
 The first line of the file is the header line and is not parsed by the script, rules should start on the second line of the file.